 Jesus said, “And everyone who has left houses or brothers or sisters or father or mother or wife or children or lands, for My name’s sake, shall receive a hundredfold, and inherit eternal life” (Matthew 19:29).
 Luke wrote, the believer that sacrificed in this life shall “receive many times more in this present time, and in the age to come eternal life” (Luke 18:30).

 Jesus is obviously speaking in a figurative way.
-The “hundredfold” that Christians receive in this life consist in the joy of Christian fellowship and in the more real and intense satisfaction that comes with service for God.
+The “hundredfold” that Christians receive in this life consist in the joy of being freed from worry, fear and guilt which is priceless.
+In addition to that , they have here on earth Christian fellowship and the more real and intense satisfaction that comes with service for God.
 Often people that chose the narrow way, got rejected by their families and loved ones.
 But the Lord provides them instead with more loving brothers and sisters in the greater family of God’s children (Matthew 12:46–50).

-In addition, God gives the new believers the spirit of contentment (Philippians 4:11).
+In addition, God gives the new believers the spirit of rest from worry and contentment (Philippians 4:11).
 And He grants them the ability to always rejoice regardless of the circumstances whether it is favorable or unfavorable (Philippians 4:4).
-Thus, a life of contentment and joy is the Christian’s inalienable birthright that is given as a free gift from the Lord.
+Thus, a life of peace, rest, freedom from fear, and joy is the Christian’s inalienable birthright that is given as a free gift from the Lord.

 In His service,